sferg989/b2bTravelPlatform/README.md

 - There needed to be a DataTransformerInterface that created a contract between all the vendors.
 - I used 1 typing for SearchCriteria for simplicity.
 - TravelSearchResource - I wanted the reponse to be unified.
 Not a generic.
+- merge the results from different vendors in Travel Search Service